 \subsection{Key Concepts}

-We begin with introducing the way we organize the data.
+We begin by introducing the way we organize the data.
 Different from conventional $\{0, 1\}$ representation of the data, we use $\{\pm 1\}$ to represent the data.
-This design will benefit the calculate of the address vectors, which will be discussed in Remark~\ref{rem:address_vector_property}.
+This design will benefit the calculation of the address vectors, which will be discussed in Remark~\ref{rem:address_vector_property}.